 Stand-up with Scrum: Conducting regular stand-ups should become a part of everyday plans, whereby team members are encouraged to share any progress or blockers that may be affecting deliverables.
 Now, whilst this may feel as though it should fall into the remit of communication, Jira has a plugin designed to do exactly this.

-Scrum stand-up is essential to agile development, it enables the workflow to share reports, linking in any issues.
+Scrum stand-up is essential to agile development as it it enables the workforce to share reports, linking in any issues.
 Atlassian cites this operation as reinforcing the ‘WE’, which is crucial to sharing success, encouraging team contribution, and strengthening morale.

 With co-located teams, information radiators are used.
 Also known as Big Visual Charts (BVCs), these displays of key team and project status information are up on the wall in the office, giving team members updates as they pass or wait for the kettle to boil.
 It’s this information that enables them to make trade-offs that often determine the success of a sprint.